tlhakhan/virtualmachine-builder/README.md

 1. It will start the virtual machine build process.

 ## config.yml
-The `config.yml` file is used by the
+The `config.yml` file is used by the virtual machine build process.

 ```yaml
 ---